-I start with research and checking out other blogs that write along similar topics.
+I start with research and check out other blogs that write along with similar topics.

 Then I try to think of a structure while finding the inspiration to start the piece.
 I mostly find inspiration in a particular word or a subset of the topic I’m writing about.
 And I use that to begin.

-The editing and changes and marketing are all imbued in the piece afterwards.
+The editing and changes and marketing are all imbued in the piece afterward.